 How to claim your retirement savings

 Normally, getting at your money can be difficult, and the rules are often imposed by the plan design rather than regulations.

-For instance, regulations allow you to access the money by:
+For instance, regulations allow you to access the money without a bonus penalty by:

 - Taking out a loan.